woakes070048/woocommerce_chatbot/README.md

-# 🛒 ChatBot Assistant for HTML website and Woocommerce
+# 🛒 ChatBot Assistant for Ecommerce website

-An intelligent chatbot assistant for WooCommerce stores that helps customers with order status inquiries, product searches, and frequently asked questions.
+An intelligent chatbot assistant for Ecommerce stores that helps customers with order status inquiries, product searches, and frequently asked questions.

 ## Introduction

-The Chatbot Assistant provides customer support features like order status tracking, product search, and FAQ assistance.
+- The Chatbot Assistant provides customer support features like order status tracking, product search, and FAQ assistance.
-This guide focuses on a straightforward integration method by embedding the chatbot interface within an iframe on your website.
+- Cuurenty version is set up foe Woocommerce website
+- It queries MySQL database of Wordpress to retrieve data about order status tracking, product search
+- It also queries CSV file saved in the project folder for FAQ assistance
+- It processes the data using LLM API to respond to the user

 ## ✨ Features